aditya8138/UTD/CS6390/notes/Multicast.md

 The information should be pre-computed so that messages forwarding would not be delayed.

-Add a Children Bitmap to the routing table.
+Add a Children Bitmap to each routing table entry (i.e. each destination LAN could be a possible source LAN Ls).

 We take advantage that we already have a unicast routing table with an entry per LAN and who tells us who the next hop (parent) is.